Tomoli75/ScrapPatch/README.md

 /baguette - Give 1 revival baguette\
 /keycard - Give 1 keycard\
 /powercore - Give 1 powercore\
-/components - Give <quantity> components (default 10)\
-/glowsticks - Give <quantity> components (default 10)\
 /tumble - Set tumble state\
-/god - Mechanic characters will take no damage\
 /respawn - Respawn at last bed (or at the crash site)\
 /encrypt - Restrict interactions in all warehouses\
 /decrypt - Unrestrict interactions in all warehouses\
-/limited - Use the limited inventory\
-/unlimited - Use the unlimited inventory\
 /ambush - Starts a ‘random’ encounter\
 /recreate - Recreate world\
 /timeofday - Sets the time of the day as a fraction (0.5=mid day)\